 The Mission, of Charlie 22 Outdoors, is to provide outdoor activities to our nation’s veterans with the goal of showing them there is hope, love and a personal meaning in God’s grace.

 Charlie 22 Outdoors was founded, as a result of our passion, to “Serve those who have already Served.”
 We are a 501(c)3 non-profit organization based out of Webb City, Missouri.
 We have no paid staff and our Board of Directors are all volunteers.
 You may or may not be aware of this, but every day in our country 22 veterans commit suicide.
 That total is more since 9/11 than all together the number killed in action from the Korean War through today’s conflict in the Middle East.
 This has to stop.
 The PTSD and the personal demons they face are very real.
-We provide hunts free of charge to those we serve and their families.
+We provide our events free of charge to those we serve and their families.
 We cover all expenses including travel, lodging, food, tags, guides, taxidermy, and meat processing.
 We believe that healing can take place when a relationship with Jesus Christ is formed.